Tunisia: The Best Bet

 On the other hand, the emergence of a vocal Salafist trend gives real significance to Ennahda’s position.
 When Ismail Haniyeh, the Hamas prime minister of the Gaza government, arrived in Tunis in January 2012, a handful of Salafists greeted him at the airport with cries of “Crush the Jews” and “Kill the Jews.”
 Four days later, Ennahda issued a statement that condemned those slogans and reaffirmed the equal rights of Tunisia’s Jewish citizens.

 Ennahda’s commitment to religious freedom, which Ghannouchi has explained at length, appears sincere.
 More pragmatically, this commitment costs Ennahda little and could generate important benefits.
 The new government realizes that Tunisian Jewish communities in Europe, North America, and Israel could make important contributions to the country’s economic recovery.
-President Moncef Marzouki, elected by the Constituent Assembly in December 2011, recently called on Jews of Tunisian origin to return home and help rebuild the country.

 The United States